 The Cardiology Research Unit's areas of research involve contributing to multi-centre trials, including trials of new devices for coronary angioplasty, and clinical trials of new drugs for management of heart attacks, cholesterol levels, and arrhythmia.
 Local research includes assessment of biomarkers as predictors of coronary stent re-stenosis after implantation.
 The Research Unit is also performing a prospective study in patients with aortic valve disease evaluating what genes might be important in the development of narrowed heart valves in older persons.

 The Cardiology Research Unit has several PhD candidate openings.
-Contact Dr Chris Baldi for more information.
+Contact the Department of Medicine Research Administrator for more information.

 Type 2 Diabetes Training Study

 People with diabetes have lower aerobic capacity (VO2max) than their non-diabetic counterparts.
 This is caused, in part, by a reduced ability to increase the work of their heart during exercise.
 These changes in heart function occur early on in the progression of diabetes, putting patients with diabetes at increased risk of cardiovascular disease and heart failure.
 We are using cardiac ultrasound during exercise to determine whether high intensity interval training exercise can improve the function of the diabetic left ventricle and ‘normalise’ the response of the diabetic heart to vigorous exercise.

 Diabetic Cardiomyocyte function